monibgrt/NASA-Image-of-the-Day/README.md

 ## Optimizations

-When I first wrote my code, I did not have a conditional that checked the media type so it would only return images, so when a date was selected that contained a video I would get an error code.
+When I first wrote my code, a conditional was added to check the media type.
+Now when a user inputs a date containing a video instead of an image, the code will return that video with no issues.

 ## Lessons Learned: